open-edge-insights/eii-azure-bridge/README.md

 > **NOTE:** It is assumed that you have ran the `./tools/install-dev-tools.sh`
 > script prior to following these steps.

+1. Create your EIS `docker-compose.yml` and initial `eis_config.json`.

+    Execute the `eis_builder.py` script from the `../build` directory in the EIS source code.
+This will create your `docker-compose.yml` file.

+    > **NOTE:** If you already built and pushed your EIS containers to your
+    > Azure Container Registry, then this step is not necessary.

+2. Edit the `../build/provision/config/eis_config.json` with the initial configuration you wish to run EIS with.
+If you are using the sample ONNX EIS UDF, make sure to modify your Video Ingestion or Video Analytics container config to use the UDF.

+    To do this, open the `../build/provision/config/eis_config.json` file.
+Under the `udfs` key, remove the current contents of the list and add something like the following:

+    ```json
+    {
+        "name": "sample_onnx.onnx_udf",
+        "type": "python",
+        "aml_ws": "<AzureML Workspace Name>",
+        "aml_subscription_id": "<Subscription ID for authenticating the connection to the AzureML Workspace>",
+        "model_name": "<Model name in AzureML, or the path to the model to load>"
+    }
+    ```
+If you want to use a model file that is local, then the `aml_ws` and `aml_subscription_id`
+    values can be left blank.
+However, be sure that you've added the model to the VI container.
+(NOTE: This may require you to rebuild and push the EIS containers)

-1. Provision EIS on your development system
+3. Provision EIS on your development system
     > **NOTE:** Execute the following command from the
-    > `<EIS root source code>/docker_setup/provision/`directory.
+    > `<EIS root source code>/build/provision/`directory.

-    Before running the following command, make sure to modify the `docker_setup/.env` file according to the EIS configuration you want to use.
+    Before running the following command, make sure to modify the `build/.env` file according to the EIS configuration you want to use.

-    Also, set the `ETCD_HOST` variable in the `docker_setup/.env` file in EIS to the IP address of your development system.
+    Also, set the `ETCD_HOST` and `HOST_IP` variables in the `build/.env` file in EIS to the IP address of your development system.
+Additionally, be sure to set the `DOCKER_REGISTRY` to the URL of your ACR instance.

     ```sh
     $ sudo -H -E ./provision_eis.sh ../docker-compose.yml